Bill Malone (magician)

 Bill Malone (born July 22, 1958) is an American entertainer/magician/actor who specializes in card magic, close-up magic and corporate events.

-Malone was raised in Chicago, Illinois and became interested in magic at the age of 17.
+Malone was raised in Chicago, Illinois, and became interested in magic at the age of 17.
 He is a recipient of the Merlin Award from the International Magicians Society.
-He appeared on many network specials including, the first World's Greatest Magic Special, World's Wildest Magic Special, as well as Champions of Magic Special.
+He appeared on many network specials including the first The World's Greatest Magic special, The World's Wildest Magic special, as well as The Champions of Magic special.